Henderson, Nevada: Post-war growth to 1980s

 Despite its proximity to Las Vegas, Henderson maintained a distinct identity throughout the 1960s and 1970s, with slower rates of development and a priority placed on developing single-family homes, retail, and manufacturing industries.
+Land continued to be developed independently across Henderson, in particular expanding around the former towns of Pittman and Midway City, as well as near the Water Street District and the area east of Boulder Highway and south of Lake Mead Boulevard.

-In 1971, a land sale involving local businessman and Las Vegas Sun publisher, Hank Greenspun, caused controversy but resulted in the development of the first neighborhoods outside the original downtown, Green Valley.
-Greenspun acquired 4,720 acres of government-released land at approximately $280 per acre, a price which drew controversy, with many noting its location directly in between Las Vegas and downtown Henderson.
+In 1971, a land sale involving KLAS-TV founder and Las Vegas Sun publisher, Hank Greenspun, caused controversy but resulted in the development of the first neighborhoods outside the original downtown, Green Valley.
+Greenspun acquired 4,720 acres of government-released land directly in between Las Vegas and downtown Henderson at approximately $280 per acre, a low price which drew criticism.

-Although Henderson retained its industrial core, the city shifted away from that into a larger suburban city.
-It became home to Southern Nevada's first master-planned community, Green Valley.
-The middle-to-upper class suburban development spurred growth with other master planned communities following suit.
-This period of growth set the stage for Henderson's emergence as Nevada's second-largest city in subsequent decades.
+Throughout the 1960s into the 1980s, the Green Valley development encouraged growth with other master-planned communities following suit including other early-built developments including MacDonald Highlands in the 1970s, the Fountains in 1988, Seven Hills in 1996, and Anthem in 1988.

-Pepcon disaster and aftermath
+PEPCON disaster and aftermath

-On May 4, 1988, the Pacific Engineering and Production Company of Nevada (PEPCON) chemical plant experienced a catastrophic fire and series of explosions.
+On May 4, 1988, the Pacific Engineering and Production Company of Nevada (PEPCON) chemical plant had a catastrophic fire and series of massive explosions.
 The facility was one of only two in the United States producing ammonium perchlorate, a key component in solid rocket fuel.

-The disaster resulted in two fatalities, injured over 300 individuals, and caused extensive damage throughout the Las Vegas Valley.
-The explosions were so powerful that they registered seismic activity equivalent to a 3.5 magnitude earthquake and were felt up to 10 miles away.
+The disaster resulted in two fatalities, injured over 300 individuals, and caused extensive damage throughout Henderson.
+The explosions were so powerful and massive that they registered seismic activity equivalent to a 3.5 magnitude earthquake and were felt up to 10 miles away.

-The incident led to significant changes in industrial safety regulations and emergency response protocols in the region.
-In the aftermath, PEPCON ceased operations in Henderson, and the site was eventually redeveloped for commercial use.
+The incident led to significant changes in industrial safety regulations and emergency response protocols.
+In the aftermath of the disaster, PEPCON ceased operations in Henderson, and the site was eventually redeveloped into a mix of commercial use and business parks.